 • You’ll add resources in Bókun via Settings —> Operations —> Resource —> Create a Resource.

-• Then, you’ll add a descriptive name so you can easily identify the resource (e.g., “City Bike #1”).
+• Then, you’ll add a descriptive name so you can easily identify the resource (e.g., “City Bike #1” or “Trail Bike #1”).
+You can also add details about the bike model, colour, SKU number, etc. — anything that’s important for your inventory tracking.

 • Then, you’ll add the capacity.
 A bike will only fit one (maybe two) passengers, but a bus, for example, could accommodate a dozen or more people.

-• You’ll continue this until you’ve added all of your equipment.
+• You’ll continue this process until you’ve added all of your equipment.

 Next, you’ll create Resource Types.
 In this example, our two types could be “City Bikes” and “Trail Bikes.”